sacdallago/biotrainer/examples/hf_dataset/README.md

 poetry run biotrainer examples/hf_dataset/config.yml
 ```

+**Notes**
+- When using the `hf_dataset` option, remove the `sequence_file`, `labels_file`, and `mask_file` entries from the config.
+- Ensure that the `sequence_column`, `target_column`, and `mask_column` names match the structure of the dataset in the HuggingFace repository.

-This setup allows seamless integration of HuggingFace datasets without local files, handling splits automatically for training, validation, and testing.
+By following this configuration, you can seamlessly integrate HuggingFace datasets into your tool without requiring local sequence and label files.
+This setup also ensures proper handling of dataset splits for robust training, validation, and testing workflows.